-The sustainability efforts included a 16Kw photovoltaic array, continuous wrapped insulation, and advanced mechanical systems.
+The sustainability efforts included a 16kW photovoltaic array, continuous wrapped insulation, and advanced mechanical systems.
 Passive solar strategies were also used to create less dependency on mechanical controls.
-The exterior materials were carefully researched for their responsibility in reducing carbon footprint and were source locally, if not regionally.
-The design team further assessed materials based on their ability to minimize excessive maintenance servicing.
+The exterior materials were carefully researched for their durability, low-maintenance and were sourced locally, when possible.

 An indoor/outdoor experience was a critical design objective.
 The house was situated so that it is unmistakably nestled and deeply rooted to the land.
 The native grasses from the pasture below were intentionally introduced into the property to honor and respect the context as if the house has always been there.